yuanz03/tp/docs/UserGuide.md

 ### Editing a player: `edit`

-Edits an existing player in the address book.
+Edits an existing player in the PlayBook.

 Format: `edit pl/PLAYER_NAME [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [tm/TEAM_NAME] [i/INJURY] [t/TAG]…​`

-* Edits the player with the specified `PLAYER_NAME` from the address book.
+* Edits the player with the specified `PLAYER_NAME` from the PlayBook.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing the `NAME`, `TEAM_NAME`, or `INJURY` fields, comparisons are case-insensitive, i.e., values differing only by letter case are treated as identical.
 * When editing tags, the existing tags of the player will be removed i.e, adding of tags is not cumulative.
-* You can remove all the player’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the player's tags by typing `t/` without specifying any tags after it.
-* `PLAYER_NAME` must be the same as an existing player in the address book.
+* `PLAYER_NAME` must be the same as an existing player in the PlayBook.
 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.
 * `NAME` should contain alphanumeric characters and spaces only.
 * `NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
-* `NAME` must not be the same as an existing player in the address book.
+* `NAME` must not be the same as an existing player in the PlayBook.
 * `PHONE_NUMBER` should only contain numbers.
 * `PHONE_NUMBER` should be at least 3 digits long.
-* `TEAM_NAME` must be an existing team in the address book.
+* `TEAM_NAME` must be an existing team in the PlayBook.
 Use the `addteam` command to add a team first.
-* `TEAM_NAME` should contain alphanumeric characters and spaces only.
+* `TEAM_NAME` should contain alphanumeric characters only with no spaces.
 * `TEAM_NAME` is case-insensitive, e.g. `u16` is the same as `U16`.
+* `TEAM_NAME` should not be blank.
 * `INJURY` is case-insensitive, e.g. `acl` is the same as `ACL`.
 * `INJURY` should contain alphanumeric characters and spaces only.
 * `TAG` should contain alphanumeric characters only.